robertnunn/Web-Scraping/bs4.md

 ```['a', 'b']```

 will match any "a" tags or any "b" tags and will return both kinds (if found) in the results.
-At a similar level of complexity is using "True".
+At a similar level of complexity is using ```True```.
 This simply tests for the existence of an attribute, and if the tag has such an attribute, it will be returned in the results.
 For example, calling:

 ```tag.find_all("a", "title=True")```